 Furniture costs money, so work out what kind of gear you have, what you need and what you can borrow from friends or family.

-To find out more about what kind of gear you need when setting up a place, check out our Setting up Home page.
+To find out more about what kind of gear you need when setting up a place, check out our setting up a home page.

 Where to look for places to rent